Proglang-TypeScript/run-time-information-gathering/README.md

 The Message Queue output will be saved in a file `./output-consumer.json`.
 Also the consumer will print the output on key interrupt (CTRL + C).

 Check your `.env` file and modify the Kafka env variables accordingly if needed.
+You'll have to set `KAFKA_ENABLED=true`.

 Initialize Kafka: